c4berowl/Wikia/README.md

-# This is a personal respository for personal notes, use at will, I take not resposability.
+# This is a personal respository for notes taking, use at will, I take not resposability.

 Instinct is a lie, told by a fearful body, hoping to be wrong.<br>
 Let go your earthly tether.
 Enter the void.
 Empty and become wind.<br>